Three Types of Machine Learning

 During the initial training stage, the dog (Agent) will not respond to commands correctly.
 For example, if the owner (Environment) asks the dog (Agent) to sit, it may run instead.

-The dog (Agent) is learning and trying to understand their surroundings and associate specific observations, which leads them to act and receive a reward.
-This association stage for the dog (Agent), where they are trying to link observations and actions, is known as a policy.
+The dog (Agent) is learning and trying to understand its surroundings and associate specific observations, which leads it to act and receive a reward.
+This association stage for the dog (Agent), where it is trying to link observations and actions, is known as a policy.

 The dog (Agent) wishes to learn and act on every observation correctly to receive as many rewards as possible.
-This represents the whole process of Reinforcement Learning, tuning the dog’s (Agent) policy to learn the correct behavior to receive rewards.
+This represents the whole process of reinforcement learning, tuning the dog’s (Agent) policy to learn the correct behavior and receive rewards.

 Once the training is complete, the dog (Agent) should be able to better and distinguish the observations the owner (Environment) is requesting and showing.

-The image below shows the raw input data and the elements of the agent having a selection of algorithms, best actions, understanding the complex environment, and hoping to receive an award.
+The image below shows the raw input data and the elements of the agent, which includes selecting algorithms, taking the best actions, understanding the complex environment, and hoping to receive an award.
 The arrows show the cyclical process of trial and error before producing accurate outputs.

 Types of Reinforcement Machine Learning